 - What do you need?
 You need a bin, a variety of organic waste materials and a little patience.

 - What size bin?
-A bin is essential to keep the material neat and tidy and to help retain moisture and heat.
-Choose one to suit the size of your garden.
-Ideally, it should be about 1m³ which holds sufficient material to compost efficiently.
-Smaller bins can work well, but require more careful monitoring to keep the conditions right for decomposition.
-If your garden and household doesn't produce sufficient organic waste to fill a bin of this size, consider getting together with gardening friends and neighbours to produce a communal composting bin.
+A bin will keep the material neat and tidy and help retain moisture and heat.
+Choose one to suit the size of your garden, but a good size is usually around 1m³, as this will hold enough material to compost efficiently.
+In a large garden you may need two, three or even more bins to recycle all your waste.
+Smaller bins can work well, but they do require more careful monitoring to keep the conditions right for decomposition.
+If your garden and household doesn't produce sufficient organic waste to fill a bin of this size, you could get together with gardening friends and neighbours to produce a communal composting bin.

 - How much waste?
 Aim to fill your bin as quickly as possible, because the decomposition process won't start in earnest until the bin is full.
-In practice, most successful composters fill their bin in about a month.
-So, in a large garden you may need two, three or more bins to recycle all your waste.
+In practice, this should take about a month.

 - Can I add woody prunings?
 Yes, but all woody material needs to be chopped finely before it is added to the compost bin otherwise it will take longer to decompose than the other ingredients.
 The easiest way to chop it up is with a garden shredder, but if you have the patience you can get the same results with a pair of secateurs.

 - How long does it take?
-Compost started in the autumn can be ready for spring planting, but most people usually leave their compost heap for a year.
+Compost started in the autumn can be ready for spring planting, but most people leave their compost heap for a year.
 In ideal conditions during the summer, the compost bin you filled at the beginning of May will be ready to use by the end of July.
 The final compost bin filled during mid-summer should be ready to use in the autumn.